kookkui/SoloRPGs/PBtA/SoloRPGs/2-Bestiaries/Just One Torch/Data.md

 MORALE: 8, SPECIAL: Kick: the hippogriff turns and kicks with its powerful legs, inﬂicting -1 Quality on a hit and dealing 2d8 damage

 MANTICORE
-A lion's body with a cruel, barbed tail that it uses like a ﬂail, the manticore is a terrifying enemy.
-When hunting, it ﬂies on powerful, fur covered wings, and then diving down to attack.
+A lion's body with a cruel, barbed tail that it uses like a flail, the manticore is a terrifying enemy.
+When hunting, it flies on powerful, fur covered wings, and then diving down to attack.
 LVL: 6, HP: 21, AC: 18 AS: 14
 DMG: 1d4/1d4 claws + 2d4 bite, MOVE: Far,
 MORALE: 9, SPECIAL: Tail Spikes: lashing out with its spiked tail, dealing 1d6 piercing damage.